Timeshare Exit Scams to Be Aware Of

 - A company that recommends donating your timeshare for a tax deduction.
 These programs could get you in serious hot water with the IRS, especially if you claim an invalid deduction.
 If you attempt to deduct an amount that is greater than fair market value, you also might invite an audit of your tax returns from the IRS.

-While these two items below are not always scams, here are some timeshare exit strategies to approach with caution:
+While the items below are not always scams, here are some timeshare exit strategies to approach with caution:

 - An advocacy group that emphasizes that they have “attorneys on staff.”
 Many advocacy groups market the fact they have attorneys on staff, which sounds great, but this is just another marketing scheme — it does nothing to protect you as a consumer.
 If these attorneys aren’t representing you, the timeshare owner, the fact that they have attorneys on staff is irrelevant.